- Gladys Childs

 Heart Distracted?
 Ways to focus on God with these super easy steps.

-As I sit to write this third and final blog of the Atttention series, the irony is, I am struggling to focus.
+As I sit to write this third and final blog of the Attention series, the irony is, I am struggling to focus.
 Not a joke.
 God has a sense of humor.

 There is a Netflix series called Locke and Key.
 It is literally about keys and the doors they can unlock.
 The anywhere key can cause a door to become a portal to another door you have seen before...anywhere in the world.
-For me, I would so use it to go back to the front door of the chateau I stayed at in Aix-en-Provence, France.
-The mending key works with the mending cabinet and allows the user to place something broken inside the box for it to be mended.
+I would use it to return to the front door of the chateau I stayed at in Aix-en-Provence, France.
+The mending key works with the mending cabinet and allows the user to place something broken inside the box to mend it.
 (We could all use that one.)
-There is even a head key which allows the user to step inside a person's mind to see what they are thinking, feeling, and experiencing.
+There is even a head key allowing the user to step inside a person's mind to see what they are thinking, feeling, and experiencing.

-If you could use the head key and walk inside of my mind as I started to write this, I know what you would find.
-You would see a hamster running at the speed of lightning on a hamster wheel.
-Next to it would be a squirrel that darts from one spot to the next, nut, after nut.
-You would come to know that all I could think about was bringing honor and glory to God, while living out my calling, in order to reach the one who needs to know about God and growing in their faith.
-And the hamster runs and the squirrel darts.
+If you could use the head key and walk inside my mind as I started to write this, I know what you would find.
+You would see a hamster running at lightning speed on a hamster wheel.
+Next to it would be a squirrel that darts from one spot to the next, nut after nut.
+You would come to know that all I could think about was bringing honor and glory to God while living out my calling to reach the one who needs to know about God and grow in their faith.
+And the hamster runs, and the squirrel darts.

 Types of Distractions

 Before I get to the types of distractions, it needs to be said that the ungodly forces of this world use distractions for their benefit and our demise.
 Distractions are a form of spiritual warfare.
 The bible is clear about the reality of the love and goodness of God.
-It is also clear about the reality of evil forces that know who God is and are actively seeking to divert us from knowing who God is and living a Christ like life.
+It is also clear about the existence of evil forces that know who God is and actively seek to divert us from knowing God and living a Christ-like life.

 So, distractions come in two broad categories: external and internal.
 External distractions come from our environment.
-They are caused by events, people, or things.
-Internal distractions come from within us and are due to our emotional and physical states and random thoughts.
-Drilling down further into external and internal distractions, I see four subcategories of distractions, those that: confuse us as to whose we are, confuse as us to who we are, change our timing, and present us with a substitute.
+Events, people, or things cause them.
+Internal distractions come from within us due to our emotional and physical states and random thoughts.
+Drilling down further into external and internal distractions, I see four subcategories of distractions, those that: confuse us as to whose we are, confuse us as to who we are, change our timing, and present us with a substitute.

 power.
 This is strength.
 This is hope.
 If ungodly forces distract us from this truth, their jobs are

-made so much easier and ours so much worse.
+made much easier and ours so much worse.

 2. Confuse us as to who we are.
 Our identity or character is constantly under attack.
 If we can be